plumvillage/newsletter/src/en/articles/su-ong--the-true-sangha.md

 author: A Dharma Talk by Thay
 ---

-Dear sangha<span class="note">Editor's note: In this article we distinguish between the “Sangha” of the Three Jewels (which consist of the Buddha, Dharma and Sangha) and “sangha” when it refers to a community of practitioners.</span>, today is the 14<sup>th</sup> of October, 2010.
+Dear sangha<span class="note">Editor's note: In this article we distinguish between the “Sangha” of the Three Jewels (which consist of the Buddha, Dharma and Sangha) and “sangha” (lowercase) when it refers to a community of practitioners.</span>, today is the 14<sup>th</sup> of October, 2010.
 We are in the Space Beyond Space Meditation Hall in Pak Chong, Thailand, during our Monastic Retreat.

 {% image "article/su-ong/TheTrueSangha_2.jpg" %}